cancerberoSgx/accursed/README.md

  * EditorWidget from Slapeditor project.
 I updated dependencies and documented EditorWidget which is great.
 Made easy to use API that automatically highlights and focus the editor.
  * ` visibleOnAncestorFocus` Automatically shows/hides descendants when ancestors (or any of its descendants) are focused
  * `screenLogger` simple logger visual logger API
+ * `rowColumnResize`: adds small controls to resize rows or columns, easy to use with the keyboard and non invasive since the¥ only appear when column/row or descendant have focus.

 ## JSX components